 There is a very big difference between people drinking to relieve negative emotions (which they clearly do) and alcohol actually relieving negative emotions (which is clearly does not, in fact it does completely the opposite by greatly exaggerating them).

-If you want to consider further the very important implications of this then you should re-read Chapter 3 (The Subconscious) which can also be found in the 1st 5 Chapters here and consider it in relation to the workings of the subconscious.
+If you want to consider further the very important implications of this then you should re-read Chapter 3 (The Subconscious) which can be found here and consider it in relation to the workings of the subconscious.
 In particular consider the implications of the following:

 Your subconscious mind will recognise that an alcoholic drink will relieve the feelings of anxiety and depression because the drink and the relief will be close together chronologically.
 You will take a drink and very shortly after this you will experience the relief.
 However, it will not associate the alcoholic drink with the cause of the anxiety and depression in the first place as it takes far longer for the anxiety and depression to accumulate after the final alcoholic drink has been drunk.